pjz/mincfg/README.md

   - value validation
   - default parsers
   - default default values (that .get() without a default would default to)
-  - more file types (json, ini, env, ... xml?)
+  - more file types (json, env, ... xml?)

 ...
 PRs accepted!